BibliothecaDAO/RealmsWorld/README.md

 ## Enviroment Variables

-Depending on which environment you want to run, either copy the values from `.env.goerli` or `.env.mainnet` into your `.env` file.
+Depending on which environment you want to run, either copy the values from `.env.sepolia` or `.env.mainnet` into your `.env` file.

 ### Documentation